Schwork-Corruption/corruptovania/randovania/data/gollop_mp3_patcher/README.txt

 How To INSTALL:

-NOTE: If you are installing for the first time, it is recommended that you re-export your game for clean files, you can do this by deleting the files in the folder "game_files" and "paks" inside Gollop's MP3Randomizer folder, then follow the instructions on their original readme file again.
+NOTE: If you are installing for the first time, you must re-export your game for clean files, you can do this by deleting the files in the folder "game_files" and "paks" inside Gollop's MP3Randomizer folder, then follow the instructions on their original readme file again.
+(If this is your first time playing the randomizer altogether, ignore this)

+It is recommended to do this every now and then so your randomized image doesn't reach a ludicrous size eventually.

 Step 1: Extract MP3Update inside Gollop's MP3Randomizer folder.
 Step 2: In there, run MP3Update.bat and wait for it to finish.